Naha: Where Japan Meets the Tropics

 The Beaches

 Naha itself has Naminoue Beach, a strip of white sand beneath a cliff-top shrine.
 For serious reef snorkeling, head north.
-Bise Fukugi Tree Road on the Motobu Peninsula is a 300-year-old tunnel of fukugi trees leading to a quiet shoreline.
+Bise Fukugi Tree Road on the Motobu Peninsula is a tunnel of fukugi trees, with the oldest specimens around 300 years old leading to a quiet shoreline.
 Churaumi Aquarium, one of the largest in the world, is nearby and worth the trip for the Kuroshio Sea tank alone.

 Getting There

-Direct flights from Tokyo (2h30), Osaka (2h), Fukuoka (1h40).
-Naha's monorail connects the airport to Shuri Castle in 27 minutes.
+Direct flights from Tokyo (2h50), Osaka (2h20), Fukuoka (1h45).
+Naha's monorail runs from the airport to Shuri Station in 27 minutes; the castle is a 15-minute walk from there.
 For the northern beaches, rent a car or take highway buses from Naha Bus Terminal.

 Turn this guide into a trip